 The investigation of children's fears leads directly to a number of important problems in the genetic study of emotion.
-At the Johns Hopkins laboratory 1 Dr. John B. Watson has analyzed the process by which fears are acquired in infancy, and has shown that the conditioned reflex formula may apply to the transfer of emotional reactions from original stimuli (pain, loud noises, or loss of bodily support) to various substitute fear objects in the child's environment.
-This process has been further demonstrated by the author in the case of children from one to four years of age.2 A study of how children's fears may be reduced or eradicated would seem to be the next point for an experimental attack.
+At the Johns Hopkins laboratory Dr. John B. Watson has analyzed the process by which fears are acquired in infancy, and has shown that the conditioned reflex formula may apply to the transfer of emotional reactions from original stimuli to various substitute fear-objects in the child's environment.
+This process has been further demonstrated by the author in the case of children from one to four years of age.
+A study of how children's fears may be reduced or eradicated would seem to be the next point for an experimental attack.
 Such a study should include an attempt to evaluate, objectively, the various possible methods which laboratory experience has suggested.